satorchi/pystudio/readwrite.md

 read_fits(filename)

-* ''filename'' is a string with the name of the file to be read.
+* _filename_ is a string with the name of the file to be read.
 The qubicpack object will then have the data in memory and can be used with the [plotting/analysis routines](plot-analysis).

 write_fits()